ibalafkir/DiffPELE/README.md

 # DiffPELE
-This pipeline optimizes flexible protein-protein and antibody-antigen interactions.
-This is done through interface backbone diffusion and Monte Carlo rotations/translations using RFdiffusion and PELE.
+This pipeline optimizes flexible antibody-antigen interactions.
+This is done through interface backbone diffusion and Monte Carlo rotations/translations and side chain samplings using RFdiffusion and PELE.

-The objective is to accurately model the conformations of the regions involved in the antibody-antigen or protein-protein interactions.
+The objective is to accurately model the conformations of the regions involved in the antibody-antigen interactions.

 ## Installation
 ### Environment manual setup